YuraveON/yuraveon.github.io/README.md

 If you guys want to fork, clone, or contribute, please do not be hesitated.

+# Credit
-All credits go to **Beautiful Jekyll**'s creators.
-Thanks for their creation.
+1. **Beautiful Jekyll**'s creators.
+2. All creators of JavaScript and CSS that i use.